archipelago-art/archipelago-docs/docs/api/api_objects.md

 # 📦 Object Types
 {: .no_toc }

-These are the different objects that will be found in the Archipelago API.
+These are the common response types that you will see in the Archipelago REST API.
-The response data for an individual route will likely reference one or more of these objects.
+The documentation for an individual route will likely reference one or more of these objects.

 ## Table of contents
 {: .no_toc .text-delta }